 Bringing New Technologies To Malaysia

-The accounts below are my efforts in bringing new engineering technologies to Malaysia and their effectiveness in improving the engineering services in Malaysia during the two and a half decades when I was active in business.
+The following accounts are my efforts in bringing new engineering technologies to Malaysia and their effectiveness in improving the engineering services in Malaysia during the two and a half decades when I was active in my professional career.
+The first is the world renowned pre-stressed concrete post-tensioning system – Freyssinet system.

 After Malaya gained its independence from the British Empire in 1957, it started the process of "Malayanisation" in which British officers serving in Malaya were slowly being replaced by Malayans.

-By the time I graduated from University Malaya with a civil engineering degree in 1965 and joined the Public Works Department (PWD) a year later, most, if not all the British engineers had been replaced.
-Ostensibly, what the British had left behind (in PWD) was the legacy of an administrative system that was most appropriate at the material time but unfortunately it also left a conservative mentality amongst the engineering professionals who were doggedly reluctant to accept new engineering technologies.
+By the time I joined the PWD in 1967, most, if not all the British engineers had been replaced.
+Ostensibly, what the British had left behind in PWD was the legacy of an administrative system that was most appropriate at the material time but unfortunately it also left a conservative mentality amongst the engineering professionals who were doggedly reluctant to accept new engineering technologies.

-As a young and enthusiastic engineer working in PWD during the second half of the 60s I was rather frustrated for not been given the encouragement to make innovations and changes in the design of bridges.
+As a young and enthusiastic engineer I was rather frustrated for not been given the encouragement to make innovations and changes in the design of bridges.

 I was responsible for the design of the substructure and my colleague, the late KD Chang, the superstructure.
 Based on the geotechnical information from the subsurface investigations carried out earlier, bored piling was the most appropriate for the bridge’s foundation because the substrata consisted mainly of dense granular materials.
 But unfortunately bored piling was something new then and not a single piling contractor had the appropriate equipment to do it!
 The only option was to use open-ended steel piles.
 I proposed two types of steel piles; a welded piped pile and a welded twin H-pile.
 The test piles were ordered from Hume Industries and a tender was called for driving and testing.
 The piles were designed to take a working load of 200 tons each and a test pile was to be tested to twice the working load, i.e. 400 tons.
 But at that time, the maximum capacity of hydraulic jacks available was 200 tons.
 Therefore a testing procedure had to be devised to take into account this limitation and the existing conditions at the site.
 I proposed to use a steel girder placed over the test pile forming a T structure.
 A 200-ton jack would be placed on one end of the cantilever to jack against a kentiledge of 200 tons and the other end would be propped against another kentiledge of 200 tons in order to impose a load of 400 tons on to the top of the test pile.
 To accommodate this testing procedure, it was important that the location of the test piles had to be selected so that part of the remaining bridge deck not washed away by the flood could be used not only as a platform for the piling machine but also to provide adequate kentiledge for the tests.
 The tests were successfully conducted and the piped pile was selected as it was more economical and could be locally fabricated.